xiaoxiae/slama.dev/_posts/2021-02-19-the-cs-programming-language.md

 #### Delegates
 - value representing function or method
-- defined using the `delegate` keyword
+- defined using the {% ihighlight cs %}delegate{% endihighlight %} keyword

 ```cs
 using System;